Sabellaj05/azure-ai-apis/README.md

 **vision_functions.py** has a `VisionFunctions` Class with diferent azure vision api functions, like **OCR** **Face detection** etc.

+Once the resources are provisioned

+- Create a venv
+- install dependencies

 ## Provision Azure Resources

 First we create the *AI Vision* resource on our Azure Subscription